 Learn more about the basics of radiation therapy.

-Before recommending transplantation, doctors will talk with the patient and family about the risks of this treatment.
+Before recommending a transplant, doctors will talk with the patient and family about the risks of this treatment.
 They will also consider several other factors, such as the type of cancer, results of any previous treatment, and the patient’s age and general health.

 For neuroblastoma, different combinations of high-dose chemotherapy have been used before the stem cells are infused.
 A European clinical trial demonstrated that patients who received busulfan (Myleran, Busilvex) and melphalan (Alkeran, Evomela) had improved event-free survival and fewer side effects than children who were treated with carboplatin (Paraplatin), etoposide (available as a generic drug), and melphalan.
 Event-free survival is the measure of time after treatment that a group of people in a clinical trial has not had their cancer come back or get worse.

-At the same time the European study was ongoing, the Children’s Oncology Group conducted a study comparing a single cycle of high-dose chemotherapy (carboplatin, etoposide, and melphalan) with bone marrow transplant, giving tandem cycles of high-dose chemotherapy with bone marrow transplant after each cycle of chemotherapy.
+At the same time the European study was ongoing, the Children’s Oncology Group conducted a study comparing a single cycle of high-dose chemotherapy (carboplatin, etoposide, and melphalan) with stem cell transplant, giving tandem cycles of high-dose chemotherapy with stem cell transplant after each cycle of chemotherapy.
 The first cycle of consolidation consisted of cyclophosphamide (available as a generic drug) and thiotepa, and the second consisted of carboplatin, etoposide, and melphalan.
 The results of this Children’s Oncology Group clinical trial demonstrated improved event-free survival for those patients who received 2 cycles of high-dose chemotherapy and stem cell transplant.
 Based on the results of this study, tandem cycles of high-dose chemotherapy with a stem cell transplant are now considered part of the standard treatment for children with high-risk neuroblastoma.